Page title

 Integrating jtd-codegen

-Every programming language is different, and jtd-codegen
+Every programming language is different, and jtd-codegen strives to generate

 code that is idiomatic to each language.
 For that reason, exactly how you